Free energy calculation

 Finally, let us combine the fix nve with a Langevin thermostat and run a molecular dynamics simulation.
 With these two commands, the MD simulation is effectively in the NVT ensemble: constant number of atoms \(N\), constant volume \(V\), and constant temperature \(T\).
 Let us perform an equilibration of 500000 steps in total, using a timestep of \(2\,\text{fs}\) (i.e. a total duration of \(1\,\text{ns}\)).

-To make sure that \(1\,\text{ns}\) is long enough, let us record the evolution of the number of atoms in the central (energetically unfavorable) region called mymes:
+To make sure that \(1\,\text{ns}\) is long enough, we will record the evolution of the number of atoms in the central (energetically unfavorable) region called mymes:

 fix mynve all nve